zamicol/zamicol.com/pages/words.md

 ~ 2023
 Expolog is the exclusive hypernym of exponential and logarithmic and hyponym of Transcendental.

 Expologic functions are increasingly divergent from polynomial functions.
+See complaint about physicists and mathematicians on "dopplershift".

 ## cyphary (base 0)
 May 10, 2024